The Electoral College is Racist, Experts Say: Why We Should Fix the Electoral College

 People protest attempts to throw out ballots cast at drive-through polling locations in Houston, Texas on November 2, 2020.
 REUTERS/Callaghan O'Hare

-Millions of Americans have cast their vote for the next U.S. president, but not all of those votes will be counted equally, even if the system works perfectly.
+Millions of Americans cast their vote for the next U.S. president every four years, but not all of those votes are counted equally, even if the system works perfectly.
 And the candidate who wins the most votes might not be the one who is elected.

 “The history of the Electoral College is not anything to be proud of,” said John Kowal, vice president for programs at the Brennan Center for Justice and an expert on the Electoral College.
 “At the root of it is a distrust of voters and a desire to appease the slave-holding South by giving them more power.”